lorenzulrich/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

                   filter: [ 'asciifolding', 'lowercase' ]
 ```

-Which dimension combinations are available in your system and which hashes they are identified with can be shown with the CLI command:
+You can use the following command to show which dimension combinations are available in your system and which hashes they are identified by:

-	dflow nodeindexmapping:indices
+	./flow nodeindexmapping:indices

 ### Configurations per property (index field)

-Then, you can change the analyzers on a per-field level; or e.g. reconfigure the _all field with the following snippet
+You can change the analyzers on a per-field level; or e.g. reconfigure the _all field with the following snippet
 in the NodeTypes.yaml.
 Generally this works by defining the global mapping at `[nodeType].search.elasticSearchMapping`:

 ```yaml